 Short-Line Match Casting of Precast Segmental Bridges introduces span-by-span, balanced cantilever and progressive construction of precast segmental bridges and explains how the erection method influences bridge design and precasting operations.
 Precast segmental bridges are all about standardization, and the eManual explores bridge design for modularity and the factors that drive the choice between precast segmental technology and other construction methods.

-The eManual provides exhaustive coverage of the short-line method, the operations of casting cells for constant- and varying-depth segments, and the geometric design of the deck for standardized production of atypical segments (pier segments, expansion joints, tendon deviators) and geometry correction with the typical segments.
+The eManual provides exhaustive coverage of the short-line method, the operations of casting cells for constant- and varying-depth segments, and the geometric design of the deck for standardized production of atypical segments and geometry correction with the typical segments.

 With extensive illustrations, the eManual explains how to generate the casting curve for the segments in relation to casting sequence, erection sequence and time-dependent effects, the geometry control of short-line match casting (inclusive of commercial software programs and how they work) and the progressive correction of geometry errors during short-line casting.